TraceMachina/nativelink/local-remote-execution/README.md

 When you then invoke your RBE client with the configuration set up to use these toolchains, the NativeLink scheduler matches actions to the worker they require.

-In Bazel's case this scheduler endpoint is set via the `--remote_executor` flag.
+In Bazel's case, the `--remote_executor` flag sets this scheduler endpoint.

 ## 🦜 Custom toolchains

 The general approach described works for arbitrary toolchain containers.
-You might need to implement your own logic to get from the toolchain container to some usable RBE configuration files (or write them manually), but this can be considered an implementation detail specific to your requirements.
+You might need to create your own logic to get from the toolchain container to some usable RBE configuration files (or write them manually), but this is an implementation detail specific to your requirements.

 TODO(aaronmondal): Add an example of a custom toolchain extension around lre-cc.